-When you reach this point, you've completed the "forward," also known as the "forward pass."
+When you've pulled up a loop in each chain stitch, you've completed the "forward," also known as the "forward pass."

-There are some crocheters who would say you've completed row 1; others would say that you've only completed the first part of row 1.
-I'm in that camp; to me, it makes more sense to think that I haven't completed a row until I've reached a point where there are complete stitches, and they are secured.
-Which reminds me to mention that it's not a good idea to stop in the middle of a row when you work this stitch.
-If you want to stop working, I also think it's a good idea to complete both the forward and the return passes before you put the work down.
-Fixing messed up work is easy with this technique, but in some cases it does involve ripping back a bit further than you might be used to with non-Tunisian crochet.
+There are some crocheters who would say you've completed row 1, while others would say that you've only completed the first part of row 1.
+When working, keep in mind that it's not a good idea to stop in the middle of a row when you work this stitch.
+If you want to stop working, it's best to complete both the forward and the return passes before you put the work down.
+Fixing messed up work is easy with this technique, but in some cases, it does involve ripping back a bit further than you might be used to with non-Tunisian crochet.

 If you already know how to crochet, you're used to crocheting a turning chain in between rows.
-I want to emphasize that this chain stitch is not a turning chain!
+Remember that this chain stitch is not a turning chain.
 You aren't going to turn your work over; you're going to keep crocheting with the same side of the work facing you.

 07 of 11

-Continue this process (photos 30 and 31) until you've worked back across the entire row.
-At the end, you'll be left with a single loop remaining on your hook. (photo 32.)
+Continue this process until you've worked back across the entire row.
+At the end, you'll be left with a single loop remaining on your hook.

 Now it's time to start the next row.